 As you will realize from the above, such comments are mostly taken negatively because they get too personal.
 Yes, the pregnancy is public but that is just about it. the finer details of the pregnancy are not a public affair and should be therefore left to the concerned parties.
 If there is any information to be made public, the discretion should be with the parents and not anybody else.

 While people may feel that these are just normal comments that are not meant to be hurtful, it should never escape the mind that it is not about anyone else.
-It is about the woman and how the comments make her she feel.
+It is about the woman and how the comments make her feel.
 The pregnancy journey is like a roller coaster.
-There are multiple changes that are taking place from in all aspects of life.
+Multiple changes are taking place in all aspects of life.
 Her physical appearance changes and her hormones also experience numerous changes.
-These changes affect her brain and as a result she cannot continue with her life as usual.
+These changes affect her brain and as a result, she cannot continue with her life as usual.

 Try and choose the right words whenever you are dealing with a pregnant woman.
 Additionally, having the right attitude will make the woman feel a lot better.
 Just like in any other situation it is mostly not what you say but how you say it.
 Remember that this is something that is only for a season.
 It is therefore only fair that the woman can go through this period with as much comfort and encouragement as possible.
 After all, it is not about the size but rather the beautiful gift that the woman is carrying.